CMSgov/beneficiary-fhir-data/apps/utils/locust_tests/README.md

 | Load Testing Suite | `high_volume_suite.py` | Used to exhibit distributed load on a target BFD Server to produce performance metrics under stress.
 Invoked by the `bfd-run-server-load` Jenkins pipeline job |
 ## Dependencies

-> **Important:** This project is targeting Python 3.11.
-Ensure that your local Python is version 3.11 **before** attempting to work in this project!
-> A good utility for managing multiple Python versions along with [virtualenv](https://virtualenv.pypa.io/en/latest/)s is [`pew`](https://github.com/berdario/pew).

 The tests use a few python libraries that will need to be installed on the run box prior to starting the tests.
-Below are the required libraries, what they do, and the command to install them.
+Below are the required libraries along with what they do.

-To install everything below at the same time you can use the provided requirements file `pip3 install -r requirements.txt`:

 ### "Production" Dependencies